wtc1230/terrform-terragrunt-AWS/README.md

 The CTO of the company would like to migrate their on-premises application to AWS Cloud.
 He would like to have an ALB and an Auto Scaling Group Empty LAMP Server.
 He wants to also have a customized VPC instead of the default one.
-This setup needs to be deployed in customer’s regional offices.

 ```